 This is one of the reasons we love Yabao as much as we do – it's impossible to ruin!

-You can use boiling water and brew it gong fu style.
-Or, you can brew it on-the-go in a thermos, making it the ideal travel tea!
-We recommend using glass or white porcelain teaware to admire the soft colors of the tea.
+You can use boiling water to brew it gong fu-style.
+Or, you can brew it on the go in a thermos, making it the ideal travel tea!
+We recommend using glass or white porcelain teaware to best appreciate the tea's soft colors.
 This tea really doesn't succumb to multiple infusions when brewed gong fu style, easily going past 15!

 Gong Fu Brewing Instructions: